Dodge Viper Hesitates When Racing Stelvio Quadrifoglio In Alfa Ad

 Gallery: Alfa Romeo Stelvio Dodge Viper Ad

 Oddly, this is the Viper from the 2000s, rather than the final model.
-In addition, commercial makers remove the emblem from the hood and take it off the steering wheel, too.
+In addition, the commercial makers remove the emblem from the hood and take it off the steering wheel.
 The Viper has such a distinctive look that taking off the badges doesn't conceal anything.
 Also, Alfa Romeo and Dodge are both Fiat Chrysler Automobiles' brands, so there shouldn't be any concern about promoting another company's products.

 The Viper driver blips the throttle to prompt a race, but the Stelvio's window comes down to reveal Raikkonen behind the wheel of the crossover.
 The Iceman switches the vehicle into Race mode.
 However, the Viper driver losses his confidence, and the car crawls away from the light.